OpenHospitalityNetwork/openHospitality.network/README.md

    > Everyone in the network can see it and someone answers: come over to my home, we’ll be waiting this evening for you.

    - the request includes everything needed to determine for who it is relevant: (a) expected location and radius (b) current location, direction and speed (c) …

+## Help wanted!

+We are a group of developers, frontend and backend software engineers, so if you'd like to help with **social media** for example, you are _more than welcome!_ Please join our chat room to say _hi!_ and ask how you could help.

+If you are a **developer**, join our chat room or just pick up an issue and start working on it.
+Here are contributors guidelines (todo).

+We will likely spin up, rebrand and adapt an instance of Trustroots for **bicycle touring community**.
+If you'd like to help re-build this community in the new place, it's best if you could join Trustroots team as for now and self-organize from there.

+Give us **feedback**, vote for **features** or ask **questions** on the board, it's very helpful too!

+---

 ## Exploring possibilities